MIDFIELDR/midfieldr/docs/reference/data_sufficiency.md

 ## Details

-Because the time span of MIDFIELD term data varies by institution, each has their own lower and upper bounds.
-When assessing a student's program completion, an unavoidable ambiguity arises for student records at or near these bounds.
-Such records must be identified and in most cases excluded to prevent false summary counts.

-The *data sufficiency* criterion states that student records are limited to those for which available data are sufficient to assess timely completion without biased counts of completers or non-completers.
-In practice, the criteria is implemented via two filters.
+*Timely completion* means completing a program no later than a specified interval—typical values are 4, 6, or 8 years after admission.
+The *data sufficiency* criterion states that student records must be limited to those for which available data from an institution are sufficient to assess timely completion without biased counts of completers or non-completers.
+Such biases occur at the lower and upper bounds of an institution's data range.
+Affected students must be identified and excluded to prevent false summary counts.

+In our heuristic, the criteria is implemented via two filters.
 Rows are labeled for exclusion when: 1) a student ID is extant in the non-summer lower limit of an institution's data range; or 2) a student ID has a timely completion term that exceeds the upper limit of the institution's data range.

-The goal of determining data sufficiency is to refine a population, that is, obtain a data frame of IDs that satisfy our constraints.
-Thus `data_sufficiency()` yields a column of data sufficiency values and columns of supporting information keyed by ID.
-All other columns in `dframe` (if any) are dropped.

-The supporting information in the output is provided so that the user can review the findings.
-After review, we usually delete all columns except the IDs, yielding the refined population that was our goal.
+The results are documented in the output.

 ## Examples